klepsydra-technologies/kpsr-tutorial/tutorials/chapter2.md

 As ROS defines specific message types for different primitive data types in C++, we call template function with the template parameters being the primitive C++ object type and the associated ROS object type of the publisher.
 The input parameters to the function are the topic name, the pool size and initializer function (in case the smart pool is to be used), and the original ROS publisher.
 Klepsydra has a mapper that allows for conversion between the two data types interchangeably.
 * We use the `kpsr::Publisher` obtained in the previous step to create a SimplePublisher instance.
 With this, we will now be able to publish to ROS topics using our middleware-agnostic class SimplePublisher.
 * Because of the internal mapper calls in the publisher obtained from `ToRosMiddlewareProvider`, the `std::string` message that is intended to be published by the SimplePublisher automatically gets converted to the `std_msgs::String` type.
 * This example shows publishing a simple (primitive) data type for which equivalent ROS types already exists.
 In case you want to publish more complex C++ data structures, Klepsydra provides a code generator which can generate appropriate ROS msg types along with mapper classes.
-This is covered in Chapter 3(TODO: add link) of the tutorial.
+This is covered in [Chapter 3](chapter3.md) of the tutorial.
 * This example is like a typical ROS application.
 Thus, it must be compiled using `catkin`.

+<a name="example-2"></a>
-#### Example 2: Reception of data
+### Example 2: Reception of data

 The following example shows how data coming from the middleware is placed in the eventloop.
 We will use the same publisher as in example 1.